 CSMA/CA: Carrier Sense Multiple Access with Collision Avoidance

-Direct Peer-to-Peer (DPP): Direct link between two terminals with no Base Station infrastructure in between nor required for operation.
+Direct Peer-to-Peer (DPP): Direct link between two SSs with no Base Station infrastructure in between nor required for operation.

-DPP Terminal: Each of the two terminals of the DPP link.
-They are 802.16t remote radios operating in DPP mode.
+DPP SS: Each of the two SSs of the DPP link.

-DPP Channel: A continuous frequency range or an aggregation of multiple non-adjacent frequency ranges used for communication between DPP terminals.
+DPP Channel: A continuous frequency range or an aggregation of multiple non-adjacent frequency ranges used for communication between DPP SSs.

 DPP Sub-channel: A partition of DPP channel in the frequency domain.